Key takeaways

 Executive Summary

-Viktor is a Slack-native AI agent designed to be a "capable colleague" rather than a chatbot.
-Its key differentiator is having its own persistent compute environment where it can write code, deploy apps, and execute tasks autonomously.
+Viktor is an AI agent embedded in Slack and Microsoft Teams, designed to be "not a tool, a hire" — a virtual coworker rather than a chatbot.
+[1] Its key differentiator is having its own persistent compute environment where it can write code, deploy apps, and execute tasks autonomously.
 Unlike assistants that just generate text, Viktor takes action — managing Google Ads, creating Linear issues, building competitor trackers, and coordinating multi-week projects.

 | Attribute | Value |